 Why does the canvas “New Settlement” still show the same firebox and a window boarded up with cardboard?
 Couldn't everything have been shown in a rosier light, without these unsightly details?

-But Petrov-Vodkin was honest before the audience and before himself, and he was also much smarter than the usual opportunists.
+But Petrov-Vodkin was honest with the audience and with himself, he was also much smarter than the usual opportunists.
 The spirit of the revolution was much closer to him than its results, he wanted to change everything for the better, not just the victory of the Bolsheviks.
-Although he generally sympathized with them, he could not see everything through “rose-colored glasses” and did not want to write in such a manner.
+Although he generally sympathized with them, he could not see everything through “rose-colored glasses” and did not want to write in similar a manner.

 Lenin in a coffin